supertokens/docs/CONTRIBUTING.md

 # Contributing

+We’re glad that you are interested in contributing to SuperTokens 🎉 We welcome contributions of all kinds (discussions, bug fixes, features, design changes, videos, articles) and from anyone 👩‍💻🤚🏿🤚🏽🤚🏻🤚🏼🤚🏾👨‍💻.

 ## Folder structure

 1. The documentation for each recipe and sdk lives in it's own folder e.g `auth-react` for auth-react sdk.